Christmas: The Most Wonderful Time of the Year!

 Magic

-When I was eleven, some kids in my class told me that Santa did not exist.
-I replied that it was the naughtiest thing to say.
-He lives and brings me presents every year!
+When I was eleven, some kids in my class told me that Santa did not exist – I replied that it was the naughtiest thing to say.
+He very much exists and brings me presents every year!

 The kids started laughing, so I turned my back and left them basking in their small, magicless and emotionless bubble.
 I instantly knew they would be on Santa’s naughty list!

-Beyond excessive capitalist consumerism and gluttony, there must be a reason why almost an entire planet celebrates Christmas.
+Besides excessive capitalist consumerism and gluttony, there must be an original reason why almost every planet celebrates Christmas.

-There is this little ancient Romanian legend regarding Christmas that I love and would like to share with you.
+There is this little ancient Romanian legend regarding Christmas that I love and would like to share with you instead.

-Mrs Clause received Mary, but because she knew Mr Claus was a grumpy and nasty old man, she took Mary to the stable to give birth.
+Mrs Claus received Mary, but because she knew Mr Claus was a grumpy and nasty old man, she took Mary to the stable to give birth.

-Helped by Mrs Clause, Mary gave birth to a little boy she named Jesus.
+Helped by Mrs. Claus, Mary gave birth to a little boy she named Jesus.
 The animals in the stable who witnessed the birth compassionately provided heat through their breathing to the little boy shivering in the manger.

-Somehow, Santa Clause heard about this and was angry that his wife allowed a stranger on his property and helped deliver her baby.
-So upset he was that he cut off Mrs Clause’s hands.
+Somehow, Santa Claus heard about this and was angry that his wife allowed a stranger on his property to help deliver her baby.
+He was so upset that he cut off Mrs. Claus’ hands.

-On witnessing this miracle, Santa Clause repented for his wickedness and went on to become the nicest man in history.
+On witnessing this miracle, Santa Claus repented for his wickedness and became the nicest man in history.

 That same night, rich Santa decided to share all his fortune with the poor children.
 Ever since, on Christmas Eve at midnight, he celebrates the birth of Jesus by riding his sleigh full of gifts to each house where there is a nice child and leaves at least one gift under the Christmas tree.